nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/1. Programming Fundamentals/README.md

 <h2>Variables and Expressions</h2>

-<h3>Why You Should Learn to Read Code</h3>

-Why would you want to learn to read code and execute it by hand when you could take a quick syntax lesson and start typing?
-Think for a moment about when you were first learning about written language.
-Did you learn to write before you could read?
-Probably not, recognizing a word or sentence and attaching meaning is easier than formulating your own.
-You've probably misspelled a word or made a grammatical error expressing an idea that you could read just fine.
-Programming is much like this, you need to read for understanding and understand exactly how code is executed before you can write good code of your own.
-It's also easier, reading well will help you make fewer mistakes as you go, but also help you troubleshoot when your code does something you did not expect.

 <h3>Declaring a Variable</h3>

 __Variables__:

-Programs track most of their state in variables—you can think of a variable as a box that stores a value.
+Programs track most of their state in variables.
+You can think of a variable as a box that stores a value.
 In order to use a variable, the programmer must declare it, specifying its type and name.
 The type specifies what kind of value can be held in a variable's box (for example, whether it is a number, a letter, or text).

 __Declaration__: